UPDATE: ChefSteps has debuted our own sous vide tool, and we think you’ll love it. Head to our website to claim your Joule today.

 1. “Sous vide” means “under vacuum,” and that means I need to pony up for an expensive, space-hogging chamber-style vacuum sealer if I want to try it.

 Yes, “sous vide” is French for “under vacuum.”
 And yes, it’s a very confusing name.
-Because in fact, you don’t need a pricey vacuum sealer—or even an inexpensive countertop one—to successfully cook food at a low temperature in a water bath.
+Because in fact, you don’t need a pricey vacuum sealer-or even an inexpensive countertop one-to successfully cook food at a low temperature in a water bath.
 To get started with sous vide, regular-old ziplock-style bags will do just fine.
-In fact, in some applications they are preferable to vacuum-sealed bags.
-Use the simple water displacement method (instructions in sidebar here) to remove the air from the bags, then get cooking.
+In fact, in some applications, they are preferable to vacuum-sealed bags.
+A quick and simple substitute to pricey equipment.
+If you’re looking for more quick food hacks you might want to check out a blog like PreparedCooks.com as they have similar advice.
+Now you may be thinking how can we get a vacuum without a vacuum device or something that can suck air?
+With our hands of course, use the simple water displacement method to remove the air from the bags, then get cooking.
+(Instructions in sidebar here)

 2. Okay, but I still need to buy pricey sous vide equipment.

 It’s true that cooks who regularly cook sous vide often opt to invest in an immersion circulator or SousVide Supreme bath.
 In the last few years, however, a number of affordable models have emerged for home use.
 (Popular Science has published a helpful roundup of those).
 And if you’re just looking to test the method out, you can improvise a sous vide setup with nothing more than a pot, a stove, a digital thermometer, and some plastic bags.
 Allow us to show you how.

 3. I don’t need a circulator to get started, got it-that doesn’t change the fact that it’s not safe to cook food in plastic bags.